Recharging Your Creativity: A 15-Minute Visualization Practice for Designers

 Apathy toward your work

 Burnout happens when there’s too much output and not enough inner alignment.
 When your mind is scattered, your creativity suffers.
+That’s where this visualization practice for designers comes into play.
+It's about reconnecting with what makes your ideas meaningful.

-This meditation blends:
+This meditation blends multiple elements:

-Breathwork (to regulate your nervous system)
+Breathwork: Helps regulate your nervous system.

-Reset and Refocus-You’ll leave the practice feeling grounded, open, and ready to return to your work with renewed perspective.
-How Often Should You Use This Practice?
+Reset and Refocus: Leave the practice feeling grounded, open, and ready to return to work with renewed perspective.

-Use this anytime you feel:
+Use this visualization anytime you feel:

 Stuck before a design sprint or brief